taylorking01/FaceVision/README.md

 The training process involves several steps:

 1. **Data Loading**: Face and non-face images are loaded and combined into a single dataset.
-2. **Feature Extraction**: Images are flattened to create feature vectors.
+2. **Feature Extraction**: Histogram of Oriented Gradients (HOG) features are extracted from images.
 3. **Data Splitting**: The dataset is split into training and testing sets using an 80/20 split.
 4. **Model Training**: An AdaBoost classifier with decision stumps is trained on the training set.
 5. **Model Saving**: The trained model is saved to `face_detection_model.joblib` for later use.